Marty Stuart Heads Back to the 'Spiritual Home of Country Music'

 We caught up with Stuart to talk about how his home state continues to inspire him, and his new album, Altitude.

-Stuart: Without question.
+Without question.
 When I first got involved in the state [in the 2000s], I noticed that the Mississippi Blues Trail markers were so pretty and cool and informative.
 I went to the governor at the time and said, “Can we have a country music trail?”
-But I noticed most of the people we were celebrating in the blues category were ghosts—friendly old ghosts that we love—and the thing I love about country music is that it’s not just about the past.
+But I noticed most of the people we were celebrating in the blues category were ghosts — friendly old ghosts that we love — and the thing I love about country music is that it’s not just about the past.
 There’s a whole lot of future in what’s happening in the world of country music.

 Who was the last musical artist you discovered here?